Which Ticket Should I Buy? - Ways To Save

 Other ticket options include Family Fare of $1 apiece each way for up to four children (age 5-11) per traveling adult (18 and over); Child Fare, with a discount of 50% off full fare; and CityTicket, which allows for weekend travel within New York City for $4.25.

 Monthly tickets can be purchased with Pay-Per-Ride or Monthly Unlimited Ride MetroCard and can be purchased through Mail&Ride, which provides an additional 2% savings on rail fare with the purchase of an Unlimited Ride MetroCard.

 Commuter Benefit Programs

-Pre-tax federal transit benefit programs can save you up to 40% in commuting costs.
+Pre-tax federal transit benefit programs can help you save on commuting costs.
 Contact your employer or visit www.transitsolutions.org and ask about participation that saves both you and your company money.
 See here for additional infomation on pre-tax federal transit benefit programs.